 If you don’t have access to business attire, visit Katie’s Closet to get free professional attire.

-First, try to buy yourself a bit of time by asking for the question to be repeated, or repeat the question back to the interviewer.
+First, try to buy yourself a bit of time by asking for the question to be repeated, or you can repeat the question back to the interviewer.
 It’s also okay to take a few moments to think about your response.
-If after these tactics, you cannot think of an answer, you can ask to return to the question later, or you can try to think of a way to alter the question to come up with an answer.
-(Example: If you can’t think of a situation where you disagreed with a supervisor, talk about a time where you had a disagreement with a classmate.)
+If you still cannot think of an answer, you can ask to return to the question later, or you can try to think of a way to alter the question to come up with an answer.
+(Example: If you can’t think of a situation where you disagreed with a supervisor, talk about a time where you had a disagreement with a colleague).

 Bring some extra copies of your resume and your reference list.
 You can also bring a pen and paper so you can take some additional notes when interviewers answer your questions.
 You can bring a water bottle or request a cup of water before the interview begins.